 The MOT vs. OTD: Which Degree Should You Pursue?

-If you’re looking to become an occupational therapist, you might be wondering if you should pursue a Master’s in Occupational Therapy (MOT) or a Doctorate in Occupational Therapy (OTD).
-The MOT vs OTD debate has been a bit of a controversial and contentious one, particularly due to the possible OTD mandate happening in 2027.
+If you’re on the path to becoming an occupational therapist, you have likely been wondering if you should pursue a Master’s in Occupational Therapy (MOT) or a Doctorate in Occupational Therapy (OTD).
+The MOT vs OTD debate has been a bit of a controversial and contentious one for the last several years, particularly due to the OTD mandate that was slated to happen in 2027.

-Because of this, I wanted to share some of the differences between the two, to help you in deciding which path is right for you.
-And because this is a major financial decision (and time commitment), be sure to also do some extra research on other platforms as well before taking the plunge into either degree.
+Because of these factors, I wanted to share some of the differences between the two types of programs, to help you decide which path is right for you.
+And because this is a major financial decision (and time commitment), be sure to do some extra research on other platforms and websites as well before taking the plunge into either degree.

-Occupational therapy Facebook groups can be really helpful to ask and hear about other occupational therapists’ perspectives who have done either the Master’s or Doctorate.
+Occupational therapy Facebook groups and other OT forums can be really helpful to ask and hear about practicing occupational therapists’ perspectives who have done either the Master’s or Doctorate route.

 Applying to OT grad programs?
 Check out our How To Get Into OT School Guide!
 It covers everything you need to know.